 The plans announced by the government on 23 March will do little to abate, let alone solve, the housing crisis.
 Labour’s timid approach is focussed primarily on the private sector: increasing the supply of houses to the market and home ownership.
 The new suite of measures only tinker around the edges of the problem.

 One of the main drivers of high property prices is that speculators and landlords are buying up a high proportion of properties coming onto the market.
 Speculators can make an easy profit just by flipping houses.
 Landlords are buying because landlordism is so profitable.
-In this area, Labour’s announcement is step, but all too modest a step, in the right direction.
+In this area, Labour’s announcement is a step, but all too modest a step, in the right direction.
 The bright line test, a lightweight capital gains tax, is to be adjusted so that profit is taxed if a property is sold off within 10 years of being bought instead of 5 years, except that if the property purchased was a new house the 5-year rule will still apply.
 Secondly, the government is to phase out, at long last, the incredibly generous tax loophole that has allowed landlords to off-set their loan repayments against profits from renting.

 The price caps for loans and grants for first-time buyers are to be adjusted, but few properties coming onto the market fall within the caps anyway.